Victorian Railways flat wagons: QS 2 / VFHA/VFHF 2

 QS2 was built in 1962 to support the Snowy Mountains scheme.
 It was designed as something of a combination of QS1 and QW2, featuring a longer frame and the ability to be mounted on four of either four- or six-axle bogies as required.
-The horizontal beams between the bolsters could be moved closer or further apart as required; in narrow format the wagon was 9'8.375" wide, while in wide form it was 11'10.5" wide., the latter number significantly wider than the normal railway loading gauge.

 While fitted with the two-axle bogies it was capped at 120 tons load, but when the three-axle bogies were in use it could support 170 tons.
-Either way, when operating it had to run at a very low speed, often 10 mph on mainlines and 5 mph through stations.
-To accommodate this it was most often used on Sundays, when relatively few other trains were operating; and if running to Gippsland as in the 1970s, this was also the one day per week when the overhead power lines were switched off, removing a risk for tall loads.

 When not in use it was stored at Newport Workshops.

-In 1979 it was officially recoded as either VFHA or VFHF (sources differ), although it is not clear when the change was actually made or if it ever ran in service with that code.
-By 1990 it had been removed from bogies and placed on the grass in the Workshops compound.
+In 1979, it was officially recoded as either VFHA or VFHF (sources differ), although it is not clear when the change was actually made or if it ever ran in service with that code.
+By 1990, it had been removed from bogies and placed on the grass in the Workshops compound.
 Like the other preserved vehicles in this category, it is owned by VicTrack; it is allocated to the ARHS Museum, and stored in the Newport West Block on four, four-wheel bogies fitted with plain bearings.

 VQWW 1

 In 1990, the articulated "three-pack" flat wagon VQAW 5 was constructed with two normal skeletal container flat sections, but the centre unit as a slightly longer well wagon in lieu of the normal design.
 It was recoded to VQWW within a few weeks.
 In 1994 it was recoded to RQVY for National Rail use.
-In 1998 it was stored at Alice Springs, still with V/Line logos, and by 2001 its components had been disassembled in situ.

 The tare weight across all three units was 37 tonnes, and the capacity was 113 tonnes.